 Actually visible during the space battle in the first game, trailing behind the Normandy.
 They are just really, really small.

 ...and are equippable with the Thanix Cannon, according to the codex.
 Think about that for a second.
+Note that the aforementioned weapon was reverse-engineered from none other than Sovereign.

 Featured more prominently in the third game.